 - Google Maps – this app is updated in real time and will automatically suggest the quickest route around any delays on route using the navigation option.
 It won’t tell you how to avoid the congestion zones though.

 - The Congestion Zone App by London App Works will flag up if you drive into the CCZ and diarise them so you know when you entered and need to pay by.
-It is 99p a month, but well worth it to avoid being charged!
+It is free to download with in app purchases available.

 - AA Traffic – the AA does not give route guidance but will allow you to search by postcode to find any delays in the area.